sph-mn/sph-upcoming/readme.md

 # status
 it basically works.
-the event series generation and filtering is functional, but there was not enough time to polish the rest so far (ui, performance, api-library). with user interest or donations this can be changed.
+the event series generation and filtering is functional, but there was not enough time to polish the rest. with user interest or donations this can be changed

 # configuration file
 ## example

-syntax: line: time id options ...
+time id options ...

+the time format is currently fixed to kiloseconds of the day and iso dates. this is what the author uses, other users might want different formats and it would be easy to implement given additional time

 ```
 28.8 meeting weekday 1